Spine and Back Pain

 Cause: Lumbar radiculopathy refers to pain that originates from an irritated or damaged nerve in the lumbar region and travels down the leg.
 Pain is typically caused by a narrowing of the space between two vertebra.
 Sciatica is the most common form of lumbar radiculopathy, with pain and/or numbness that runs through muscles and tissues innervated by the sciatic nerve.
 It starts low in the buttock and radiates down the back of the leg into the lower extremity.
 In fact, few people with sciatica actually experience back pain.

-Diagnosis: The physicians at The Center for Orthopaedic Innovation at St. Luke’s Medical Center understand that diagnosing the root cause of the radiculopathy is critical in providing accurate treatment.
+Diagnosis: The physicians at St. Luke’s Medical Center understand that diagnosing the root cause of the radiculopathy is critical in providing accurate treatment.
 This is because lumbar radiculopathy is a symptom, not a condition itself.
 The radiculopathy is caused by an underlying condition like a disc herniation with nerve compression, lumbar stenosis, nerve root injury or scar tissue from a previous surgery affecting a nerve root.
 The provider will do a physical exam, review of the patient’s medical history and records and possible conduct an image study, such as an MRI to find the cause.

 Treatment: Treating lumbar radiculopathy may involve pain medications, spinal injections to reduce inflammation and physical therapy.
 Patients who continue to suffer ongoing symptoms after about six weeks of treatment may require surgery.